Weekly Green Organics Trial

 I have a number of staff that mange our bins.
 Can council offer some training support for us to use the bins correctly?

 Yes.
 Our Environmental Sustainability staff can visit your premises to deliver training and support the correct use of bins.
-Please call us to enquire.
+Please contact us to enquire.

 Our business uses a commercial bin collection and not council bins.
 Can we opt-in to the trial?